LedgerHQ/ledger-wallet-api/README.md

 ## Roadmap

-We plan to add other API calls and new functionalities.

-- `Ledger.getNewAddresses(account_id, n)`: returns `n` new addresses for account `account_id` to receive payments

 If you would like to see other API calls for your specific needs, please open an issue with a description of what you would like and we'll discuss adding this functionality on our roadmap.